brikteknologier/general-hammond/README.md

 Reads your [cascading service config](http://github.com/brikteknologier/cascading-service-config) file, [enforces](http://github.com/jonpacker/assert-keys) its content, and hands it to you for immediate utilisation.
+You have a go.

 ![Lieutenant General George Hammond](http://i.imgur.com/DbO3Vkl.jpg)